krobbi/fungus/README.md

 statements (instructions that have side effects but no stack effects) can be swapped so that statements come first.
 This is mostly done to unblock other optimizations.

+### Jump to Exit Optimization
+Unconditional jumps to basic blocks containing only an exit point can be replaced with the exit point if it is more optimal:
+* Program endings are 'lighter' than jumps, so these will always replace them.
+* Conditional branches will replace jumps if the instructions before the jump contribute to branch optimization.

 ### Branch Optimization
 If a conditional branch is taken with equal branches or a constant value on the